-Line 67 - Follow the instructions on the form.
+Line 71 - Follow the instructions on the form.
 This is your amount of tax due that must be paid in full if \$1 or more.
-If you are not paying electronically, complete a payment voucher, Form IL-1120-ST-V, make your check or money order payable to "Illinois Department of Revenue" and attach them to the front of the return.
+If you are not paying electronically, complete Form IL-1120-ST-V, Payment Voucher for Small Business Corporation Replacement Tax, make your check or money order payable to "Illinois Department of Revenue" and attach them to the front of the return.

-≡Note If you are paying electronically do not complete and attach a payment voucher.
+ENote If you are paying electronically do not complete and attach a payment voucher.